lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 ![Transaction parsing](Data_Ethics_AI_Parsing.jpg)

-An AI system is set into operational use after being developed.
+An AI system is moved into operational use after being developed.

 Data, that is presented to the AI algorithm now needs to be prepared.
-This preparation step can be tweaked so the AI system delivers unfair and un-ethical results.
+This preparation step, often called 'parsing' can be tweaked so the AI system delivers unfair and un-ethical results.

 ------

-- Example: Job applications in PDF, handwritten, email or schema formats need to preprocessed to one structured data scheme before sent to the AI algorithm.
-False data can be introduced at this point.
+- Example: Job applications in PDF, handwritten, email or schema formats need to pre-processed to one structured data scheme before sent to the AI algorithm.
+False data can be introduced at this point to have a particular application selected or omitted for next stage interviews.

-- Example: Image datam may be tweaked or have mask overlays that influence the AI algorithm to come to a different result when analysing the image.
+- Example: Image data may be tweaked or have mask overlays that influence the AI algorithm to come to a different result when analysing the image.
 This has been done with Xray scans of patients being investigated for possible cancer.